-There is the free membership, and there is also something called becoming a VAinsider - if you're an insider you have access to RFP's, templates, past teleseminar recordings, a whole new level of discussions, etc. I became a VAinsider when I was a new VA, and I have been one ever since!
+There is the free membership, and there is also something called becoming a VAinsider - if you're an insider you have access to RFP's, templates, past teleseminar recordings, a whole new level of discussions, etc. I became a VAinsider when I was a new VA, and it was so helpful!
 Having access to all of the VAinsider goodies was one of the best thing I did for myself, so I'd suggest you seriously consider it.
 Trust me, it's worth it!